sigmdel/ESP32-CAM_OTA/README.md

 ## 5. Simplifying the use of ArduionoOTA

 The `ota.h` and `ota.cpp` files extract most of the OTA code from original `BasicOTA.ino` source to make it easier to add "push" OTA in other projects.
 This idea is ~~stolen~~ borrowed from Andreas Spiess (*The guy with the Swiss accent* on YouTube and *SensorsIot* on GitHub.
 The use of the *credentials* file to define the Wi-Fi settings has been extended to include the OTA settings.
 The file has been renamed `secrets.h`.
-The later must be created, but a template exits for it named, quite appropriately, `secrets-template.h`.
+The later must be created, but there is a template named, quite appropriately, `secrets-template.h` which can be edited to produce a valide file..

 The firmware of the ESP32 must be modified to enable OTA using ArduinoOTA.
 Include the `ota.h` and `ota.cpp` files in the project, add a call to `setupOTA()` with the proper parameters in the sketch `setup()` function and add a call to ` handleOTA()` in the `loop()` function.